arpanghosh/tablehero-interview-coding-challenge/README.md

 * A 'drag and drop' interface is required.
 The User must be able to pick from at least 3 different furniture elements and place the elements on a part of the screen representing the floor.
 * Any number of furniture elements can be placed on a floor in a single layout as long as the elements do not overlap.
 * Each furniture element in a layout should have a text field to give it a name.
-* Each layout should have a text field to give it a name
+* Each layout should have a text field to give it a name.
 * 'New' button to create a fresh (empty) layout.
 Pressing 'New' should discard the layout currently on the screen (unless it has been explicitly saved)
 * 'Save' button to save the layout that is currently on the screen.
 * 'Browse' button to present the user with a list of previosuly saved layouts.
 Clicking on the name of a previously saved layout should display it in the same area used for creating layouts.